 I recently announced that I suffer from PCOS and Hemorrhagic Cysts.
 I knew I had Hemorrhagic Cysts since I was 17 years old.
-I do know that since the age of 10 years old I have always suffered with Chronic Migraine and excruciating menstrual cramps Outside of growing up with a severe allergy to anything with preservatives, I've always been underweight and have had a restricted diet until I hit my 30's.
-I put on 30 pounds on and gained it back once again, and was diagnosed with PCOS.
+I do know that since the age of 10 years old I have always suffered with Chronic Migraine and I've always been underweight and have had a restricted diet until I hit my 30's.
+I put on 30 pounds,LOST IT and gained it back once again, and was diagnosed with PCOS.

 During my health care journey I have been fortunate enough to meet women that also share this condition and have been incredibly supportive as I work on getting my body back and my health back on track.
 Below is a great article I read in women's health magazine that really helps people understand what this condition is.